Mount and Blade 2: Bannerlord is out!

-In this guide, we will help you get the best FPS that your PC can get.
-Let’s optimize Mount and Blade 2: Bannerlord right now so you can enjoy a better game experience.
+We will help you get the best FPS that your PC can give you.
+Optimize Mount and Blade 2: Bannerlord today to enjoy a better gaming experience.

 First things first, you will need to ensure that you meet the recommended system requirements below.
-If you don’t meet the recommended system requirements, at least, then you’ll likely get some FPS issues.
+If you don’t meet at least the minimum system requirements, you’ll likely get some FPS issues.
 We advise you to upgrade your PC if that’s the case.